19:02

 Long years.

-This repetition of words that are harmful,
+This repetition of words that are harmful.

-These actions that are damaging,
+These actions that are damaging.

-They lead to deep sadness because we reinforce them over and over again.
+These deep-rooted behaviours lead to deep sadness because we reinforce them over and over again.

 We are constantly,

-Consciously and unconsciously measuring our worth in worthless ways.
+Measuring our worth in worthless ways.

 Is it any wonder our hearts are hurting?